bors40/AWS_terraform_project/README.md

 - Click on New Item on the dashboard > Give a name for your project
 - Click on pipeline and save
 - Under the General tab
+    - Select the GitHub hook trigger for GITscm polling
     - Click on This project is parameterized
     - Name = action
     - Choices =